StarRocks/starrocks/docs/en/data_source/data_cache.md

   In asynchronous population mode, the system tries to cache the accessed data in the background, in order to minimize the impact on read performance.
 Asynchronous population can reduce the performance impact of cache population on initial reads, but the population efficiency is lower than synchronous population.
 Typically, a single query cannot guarantee that all the accessed data can be cached.
 Multiple attempts may be needed to cache all the accessed data.

 From v3.3.0, asynchronous cache population is enabled by default.
 You can change the population mode by setting the session variable [enable_datacache_async_populate_mode](../sql-reference/System_variable.md).

+### Persistence

+The cached data in disks can be persistent by default, and these data can be reused after BE restarts.

 ## Check whether a query hits data cache